InfiniteLoopDK/ILBitly/README.md

 - [AFNetworking](https://github.com/gowalla/AFNetworking) - Used for the underlying network access
 - [JSONKit](https://github.com/johnezang/JSONKit) - Needed for parsing the response from bit.ly
+- [OCMock](http://ocmock.org) - Only needed for running the unit tests
 - You will also need an account at bit.ly including an [API key](http://bitly.com/a/your_api_key)

 For the sample project to build, you need to place AFNetworking and JSONKit inside the folder called 3rdParty.

+If you also intense to run the unit tests you will need to download the latest version of OCMock (1.77 or newer), unpack it and place it in the 3rdParty folder.
+You may need to remove the version from the folder name so it's just called OCMock.

 ## Example Usage
 ###Shortening an URL